MRRisley/sql-uc-fall2020/step-1-aw/readme.md

 1. Open SSMS and press `Connect`.
     + You should not need to change any defaults.
 2. Create a New Query. `File -> New -> Query with Current Connection`.
 Note you can use the shortcut `Ctrl + N`.
+3. Save the query as `restore-aw.sql`.
+Use a location you'll remember.

 *Source: [MS Documentation](https://docs.microsoft.com/en-us/sql/relational-databases/backup-restore/restore-a-database-backup-using-ssms?view=sql-server-2017).